Richardson, Texas Therapists

 However, like any other city in the United States, Richardson has a variety of problems facing some of its residents — including mental illness.
 Fortunately, Richardson as well as neighboring cities offer plenty of treatment options.

 Poverty and Mental Health in Richardson, Texas

-About 10.4% of Richardson’s 116,783 residents live below the poverty level – somewhat lower than the national average of 12.7% and the state average of 14.7%, according to the U.S. Census Bureau.
+According to the U.S. Census Bureau, about 10.4% of Richardson’s 116,783 residents live below the poverty level – somewhat lower than the national average of 12.7% and the state average of 14.7%.
 However, nearly 17% of Richardson residents under the age of 65 do not have health insurance; the national average is close to 10%.
 Therefore, Richardson residents could still face financial hurdles related to getting proper medical treatment.

 Poverty also makes it more probable that a person will experience a serious mental illness.
 Also, it is worth noting that even people with high school and college educations are more at risk of living in poverty when a mental illness presents itself.